abinnovator/Penny-Grow/README.md

 <p>Check out the live version of the app here: <a href="https://penny-grow.vercel.app">Penny Grow</a></p>

 <h2>Installation</h2>
 <p>As this is a private project, direct access to the code is restricted.
-If you have permission, follow the steps below to run the app locally.</p>
+If you have permission, you can follow the steps below to run the app locally.</p>

 <ol>
   <li>Clone the private repository: